appvia/tako/docs/tutorials/simple-nodejs-app-ci-workflow.md

 It assumes the necessary **CircleCI Environment Variables have been setup**, and the target cluster has a `staging` namespace already setup.

-It also depends on the Kev staging environment that we will be creating shortly.
+It also depends on the Tako staging environment that we will be creating shortly.
 Here's the relevant step that performs the actual deployment,

 > CircleCI Deploy step: render staging, use Skaffold to build, push and deploy your app to Kubernetes.
 ```yaml